-The TCL Class 6 Series TV is perfect for users who want to enjoy the best in picture quality, thanks to its 8K resolution.
-Released in 2021, the display delivers four times the clarity of 4K UHD displays and features Mini-LED technology for exceptional contrast and color uniformity.
-This premium TV can also render more than a billion colors thanks to its use of Quantum Dot technology, and it also comes with an AiPQ engine that relies on AI technology to deliver enhanced color, improve contrast, and upscale lower resolution content.
+The TCL Class 6 Series TV is perfect for users who want to enjoy the best picture quality.
+Released in 2021, the display delivers four times the clarity of standard HD displays and features Mini-LED technology for exceptional contrast and color uniformity.
+This premium TV can also render more than a billion colors thanks to its use of Quantum Dot technology, and it also comes with an AiPQ engine that relies on AI technology to deliver enhanced color, improve contrast, and upscale lower-resolution content.
 Unfortunately, it has pretty narrow viewing angles.

-This 8K display is ready for PS 5 and Xbox X Series gamers since it is equipped with two HDMI 2.0 ports, and with support for a Variable Refresh Rate, users are not likely to encounter any screen tearing when connecting the display to their gaming consoles.
+This 4K display is ready for PS5 and Xbox X Series gamers since it is equipped with two HDMI 2.0 ports, and with support for a Variable Refresh Rate, users are not likely to encounter any screen tearing when connecting the display to their gaming consoles.
 The TV’s support for HDR content allows it to deliver ultra-realistic imagery, and since it has a rapid response time, owners are unlikely to encounter any motion blur during fast-action gameplay.

 TVs for the PS5, in general, are high-performance TVs that work with the latest image processing features on PS5 consoles and compatible games.
 They need not be designed specifically with gaming in mind.
 Still, they should have the specs necessary to deliver a smooth gaming experience when playing the latest PS5 console games at their highest quality settings and top frame rate options.